segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 ** Why do some Address/Shipping/Contact/Payment Info Entered events contain product arrays? ** Shopify sometimes includes product array details in the [Standard Events](https://shopify.dev/docs/api/web-pixels-api/standard-events){:target="\_blank"} which Segment uses to populate the `Address Info Entered`, `Shipping Info Entered`, `Contact Info Entered`, `Payment Info Entered` events.
 A decision was made to include these product details in the Segment events for completeness.

-** Why are some event properties missing even though this documentation indicates that they should be present? ** Mapping code is in place to map the majority of valuable fields from Shopify's [Standard Events](https://shopify.dev/docs/api/web-pixels-api/standard-events){:target="\_blank"} to Segment events per this document.
-If properties are missing it is due to the values not being provided by the Shopify standard event.
+### Why are some event properties missing even though the documentation indicates that they should be present?
+Mapping code is in place to map the majority of valuable fields from Shopify's [Standard Events](https://shopify.dev/docs/api/web-pixels-api/standard-events){:target="_blank"} to Segment events.
+If properties are missing, it is due to the values not being provided by the Shopify event.